GeGe-K/Github-Search/README.md

 2. CSS and bootstrap
 3. Javascript
 4. Git
-5. Angular 6
+5. Angular 6.2.5
 6. Typescript
 7. Atom text editor

 ## How to use

-1. A user fills the "Enter GitHubusername" form.
+1. A user fills the "Enter GitHub username" form.
 2. The user can view the user's Git profile and deployed sites.

 ## Pre-requisites

-1. To clone this project to your local folder, you will first need to install git.
+1. To access this project, you will first need to install git.
 Use this command in your terminal ```$ sudo apt install git-all```
 2. The user will also require angular ```$ npm install -g @angular/cli```

 ## Setup

-1. To access this project, you will need to clone it.
+1. You will need to clone this project to you local folder.
-2. Use this command in your terminal. git clone https://github.com/GeGe-K/GitHub-Search
+2. Use this command in your terminal. ```git clone https://github.com/GeGe-K/Git-Search```
+3. Run `ng serve` on the terminal.
+Navigate to `http://localhost:4200/`.
+The app will automatically reload.

 ## Known Bugs